cosmicjs/react-native-twitter-clone/article.md

 # How to make a simple Twitter clone with React Native

 In this tutorial, we're going to create a small Twitter-like mobile app using React Native.
-With our app, users will be able to create accounts and log in, see a feed of all of the posts created by other users, and add their own posts to the feed.
+With our app, users will be able to create accounts and log in, see a feed of all of the posts created by themselves and other users, and add their own posts to the feed.
 The data for all of our users and posts will be managed by Cosmic JS.

-For the full source code, go [here](http://github.com/thenorthstarblues/react-native-cosmic-app)
+For the full source code, go [here](http://github.com/thenorthstarblues/react-native-cosmic-app).

-You’ll need node.js and npm installed.
-I’m using node v7.10.0 and npm v5.0.0.

 ## Getting Started